Avoiding Catchall Pitfalls on the Root Route with Go’s ServeMux

 But if you fire up your server and start browsing, you might notice something unexpected: your root route matches any path not explicitly registered on the ServeMux.
 That’s probably not what you wanted, right?

-By default, any pattern in Go’s ServeMux ending in a slash (/
+By default, any pattern in Go’s ServeMux ending in a slash (/) become a catchall for everything underneath it.1 For example:

-.- On the other hand,
+- On the other hand, /about(no trailing slash) will only match/about.

-So what happens when you just have a pattern of /
+So what happens when you just have a pattern of /?
+It effectively catches everything!

 The Fix: Restricting Matches with {$}

 Luckily, Go provides an escape hatch to match a route with a trailing slash without it being a catchall.
-Adding the {$}
+Adding the {$} wildcard to a pattern ensures it only matches specific cases:

 Here’s how you’d fix the earlier example to only match the root route: